You are not alone

 It is reassuring to know that someone somewhere has already asked the question, either under a real or false name, and some other lovely human has written something underneath which just may help.

 I don’t really believe that anyone of us is afraid of having a regular conversation because we have a phone.
 Turkle mentions research done on teenagers a lot, but they are specific user group and shouldn’t be taken as representative of the general population nor the future.
 How many teenagers want to talk to anyone?
-The teenage years are torture.
+The teenage years can be difficult.
 As adults, however, because of the way society is set up, we often have to spend time with people we wouldn’t choose to, at work or in families.
 In the past we may have tried harder, felt shittier, been robust or at least tried to tell ourselves that, nowadays, it is more acceptable, a relief even, to be alone together, and to save our thoughts and feelings for those we love and who love us in return, wherever and whenever they may be.

 3 comments